Data Race vs Race Condition in Swift

 print(counter)

-This code will also print 2000 each time it runs, because the serial queue ensures that only one thread can execute at a time.
+This code will reliably print 2000 each time, because the lock ensures the two threads never modify the counter simultaneously.
 This avoids the data race and ensures the correctness of the program.

 Race Condition